tmudway/BAMO/README.md

  7. Click File -> Preferences -> Settings -> Export and add the location of the resourcepacks folder in the minecraft directory to the text box under "Resource Pack Folder Location"
 ## How to use
 ### Blockbench Plugin
- 1. Make sure the file you're working on is saved and click File -> Export -> BAMO
+ 1. Make sure the file you're working on is saved and click File -> BAMO Export
  2. Input your chosen block properties
 	 * Display Name - The name of the block ingame
 	 * [Material](https://minecraft.fandom.com/wiki/Materials) - The type of block that the majority of the new block's properties will be inhereted from